eric-h-st/MMM-AmbientBrightnessDetection/README.md

 # MMM-AmbientBrightnessDetection
 Extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 Monitors the room's ambient brightness by sampling images from the attached Webcam and calculating the brightness in the image.
+As of now, this has been tested with a Logitech webcam, but should work with any PI compatibale webcam.

+Up next: support the PI-Camera module.

 ## Installation
 ````